3HJack/Hson/README.md

 =====
 * The fastest analysis speed
 * Provide simple `toJson()` and `fromJson()` methods to convert Java objects to JSON and vice-versa
-* Extensive support of Java Generics
 * Allow custom representations for objects
-* Support arbitrarily complex objects (with deep inheritance hierarchies and extensive use of generic types)
+* Support arbitrarily complex objects (with deep inheritance hierarchies)

 Performance comparison